pri-k/docs-mysql/index.html.md

 ## Upgrading to the Latest Version
 Consider the following compatibility information before upgrading MySQL for Pivotal Cloud Foundry.

-<p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x or 1.5.x, you must first upgrade MySQL for PCF to any version of 1.3 or 1.4.
-This allows MySQL for PCF upgrades after you install OpsManager 1.4.x.</p>
+<p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x or 1.5.x, you must first upgrade MySQL for PCF to any version of 1.4.
+This enables upgrades to MySQL for PCF after you install OpsManager 1.4.x.</p>

 For more information, refer to the full Product Version Matrix.